threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/dishwasher.md

 - The dishwasher has a floating kitchen counter top above it.
 - The floating kitchen counter top always has a rectangular arrangement of objects on top of it.
   - The objects are chosen randomly; see `Dishwasher.ON_TOP_OF["kitchen_counter"]`.
-  - The objects are positioned in a rectangular grid on the dishwasher with random positional perturbations.
+  - The objects are positioned in a rectangular grid on the dishwasher with random rotations and positional perturbations; see `Dishwasher.CELL_SIZE`, Dishwasher.CELL_DENSITY`, `Dishwasher.WIDTH_SCALE`, and `Dishwasher.DEPTH_SCALE`.
-  - The objects have random rotations (0 to 360 degrees).
 - All dishwashers have a door that can be opened.
 - The root object of the dishwasher is kinematic and the door sub-object is non-kinematic.